ksu-hmi/Apple-Health-Visualization/README.md

 # Apple-Health-Dashboard
-How to export Apple Health data collected by Apple watch and create data visualization dashboard for clinicians.
+This project shows how to export Apple Health data collected by Apple watch and create a data visualization dashboard for clinicians.

+# Installation
+[place holder]

+# Desription

+# Credits
+Brandon Lade- Fall 2020, Jacqueline Warren- Fall 2020